Sunny Garcia: Personal life

 Witnesses allege Garcia went after the cameraman, knocking him to the ground and inflicting deep grazes to his back and arms with one of the man's hands receiving injuries.
-The cameraman told police he wanted to drop his complaint after receiving threats from locals and Garcia's overseas supporters warning of retribution and sought to lay low in his native Brazil until the surf rage furore died down.
+The cameraman told police he wanted to drop his complaint after receiving threats from locals and Garcia's overseas supporters warning of retribution and sought to lie low in his native Brazil until the surf rage furor died down.
 The cameraman was quoted as saying, "I'm too scared to press charges...Garcia could go to jail and then people would want to get me.
 At the moment I just don't feel safe...I've had threats on the internet I don't know how I'd protect myself and my family if something happened".
 Garcia sought legal advice from high-profile Gold Coast lawyer Chris Nyst.
 On 3 May 2011, Queensland Police Service confirmed an arrest warrant has been issued for a 41-year-old man on a charge of common assault, the reporting newspaper linked the warrant to Garcia.
 On 4 May 2011, Garcia's lawyer, Chris Nyst, confirmed the arrest warrant for Garcia, that it involves the young surfer who was allegedly assaulted, advised continued co-operation from Garcia with police and is confident his client would be exonerated.

 On April 30, 2019, the World Surf League announced that Garcia was in critical condition at a Portland hospital.
 Garcia had attempted suicide the previous day.
 On September 17, 2019, Garcia's daughter, Kaila, reported that Sunny had previously been in a coma, but was speaking again and doing physical, speech and occupational therapy.
 Since December 2014, Garcia had been open about his struggles with depression and mental health, and encouraged those who deal with mental illness to talk about their feelings with others.